 When the newly svelte and sculpted Scott is mistaken for Liberace’s son by a fan at the merchandise counter of one of the famed Vegas shows, Scott doesn’t exactly share Lee’s enthusiasm.
 There’s perhaps no better barometer of the underlying dysfunction, than the latter's bid to *adopt* his much-younger love.

-The ages of Liberace’s romantic fixations are a crucial aspect of the story, and on paper at least, the casting of 40-something Damon in the role of Scott seems an attempt to avoid the issue.
+The ages of Liberace’s romantic fixations are a crucial aspect of the story, and on paper at least, the casting of 40-something (and straight) Damon as 18 year-old Scott seems an attempt to sidestep the issue.
 But Damon convincingly portrays the baby-faced teen with the aid of clever prosthetics and make-up, in an equally curious but altogether more fabulous, case of Benjamin Button-like reverse ageing.
 (And that’s even before the cheek and chin implants get inserted, in some wincing surgical scenes.)

-As Liberace/Lee, Douglas is phenomenal, bringing his own baggage of Old Hollywood and a string of career-making predators to the role of a celebrity addicted to diamonds, pianos and young men.
+As Liberace/Lee, Douglas is phenomenal, bringing his own baggage of Old Hollywood and a string of career-making lotharios to the role of a celebrity addicted to diamonds, pianos and young men.

 Though Rob Lowe’s squinty surgeon chews the scenery (more than coked-up Damon chews his teeth), support performances are elsewhere excellent.
 Ackroyd, in particular, is outstanding as the brusque PR-man controlling the message in a time that predates Twitter and TMZ (when a celebrity could visit a glory hole in Vegas and run no risk of being caught with his pants down).
 Debbie Reynolds too, lends a touch of authenticity to the role of (her own good friend) Liberace’s beloved, controlling mama.